PowerShift Publications 2018-2011

 The publication provides a comprehensive analysis of the Comprehensive Economic and Trade Agreement (CETA) between the EU and Canada.
 It shows how the agreement strengthens the power of businesses, while at the same time undermining democratic processes and standards in areas such as health and the environment.

-EU Trade Policy and the Global South: EUAs, ASEAN and TiSA
+EU trade policy and the Global South: EUAs, ASEAN and TiSA

-Overexploitation in the raw materials sector: How corporations enforce their interests with investor lawsuits
+overexploitation in the raw materials sector: How corporations enforce their interests with investor lawsuits

 Factsheet: Legitimising an Unsustainable Approach to Trade (Eng.)